Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 How does Facebook handle crazy amounts of data?

-Here is where artificial intelligence comes in handy.
+Here is where Ai in this social media platform comes in handy.
 Facebook is covering multiple areas where AI and ML performs.

 How is Facebook using Machine learning and Artificial intelligence?

 Facebook is using face recognition to find users in a picture that they are not aware of.
-This also helps you to find Catfish (People creating a fake account with your profile picture).
+This also helps you to find Catfishes (People creating fake accounts with your profile picture).

 Also since the algorithm has a text explanation of your picture it can help people with visual disabilities in telling them what is on a picture.